Invariance of Immersed Floer cohomology under Maslov flows: Invariance for birth-death singularities

-\begin{proof}[Proof of Theorem \ref{tanmain}] We suppose without loss of generality that $\phi_t$ undergoes a birth of two new self-intersection points at $t =0$; the case of a death is similar.
-We claim that we have an equality of Fukaya composition maps
+In preparation for the proof of Theorem \ref{tanmain}, we suppose without loss of generality that $\phi_t$ undergoes a birth of two new self-intersection points at $t =0$; the case of a death is similar.